Skip to main content

 Verify Require TPM, Minimum PIN: 6, and US Gov routing URLs.3.5.3 (Use multifactor authentication for local and network access)Entra ID Sign-in Logs (Auth Requirement: MFA); Local dsregcmd /status.

-Windows LAPSWin - OIB - ES - Windows LAPS - D - LAPS ConfigurationConfigure Windows LAPS.
-Enable backup to Entra ID, enforce 14+ characters, set rotation to 30 days, and manage the built-in Administrator account.
-For uniform Windows 11 24H2+ fleets that want Automatic Account Management and built-in Administrator disable, see the optional (24H2+) matched pair under Layered Deployment Strategy.3.1.1, 3.1.5 (Limit access; Least privilege)Entra ID LAPS Audit Logs; Intune Device Local Admin status.
+Windows LAPSWin - OIB - ES - Windows LAPS - D - LAPS Configuration - v3.1Configure Windows LAPS.
+Enable backup to Entra ID, enforce the 21-character passphrase, set rotation to 7 days, and manage the built-in Administrator account.
+For uniform Windows 11 24H2+ fleets that want Automatic Account Management and built-in Administrator disable, see Option B under Local administrator account options.3.1.5, 3.5.7 (Least privilege; Password management)Entra ID LAPS Audit Logs; Intune Device Local Admin status.

-Local AdministratorsWin - OIB - ES - Local Group Membership - D - Local AdministratorsVerify the policy is set to Replace mode and the Members list is restricted to Administrator (LAPS-managed) plus your designated Tier 1 break-glass account.3.1.5 (Employ the principle of least privilege)Intune Profile Status; Local Get-LocalGroupMember -Group "Administrators".
+Local AdministratorsWin - OIB - ES - Local Group Membership - D - Local Administrators - v3.7Verify the policy is set to Replace mode and the Members list is restricted to the built-in Administrator (LAPS-managed, Option A default) plus your designated Tier 1 break-glass account.
+(Under Option B / (24H2+), the Replace member is WLapsAdmin instead, see Local administrator account options.)3.1.5, 3.1.6, 3.1.7 (Least privilege; non-privileged account use; privileged functions)Intune Profile Status; Local Get-LocalGroupMember -Group "Administrators".

-Local SecurityWin - OIB - SC - Device Security - D - Local Security PoliciesEdit profile to add Interactive Logon Message Text and Interactive Logon Message Title.
+Local SecurityWin - OIB - SC - Device Security - D - Local Security Policies - v3.0Edit profile to add Interactive Logon Message Text and Interactive Logon Message Title.
 Replace with your Banner Text.
 The Layer 1 default keeps the built-in Administrator account enabled.
-For uniform Windows 11 24H2+ fleets that want it disabled (with a LAPS-managed custom admin replacement), see the optional (24H2+) matched pair under Layered Deployment Strategy.3.1.9 (Provide privacy and security notices)Local Registry: HKLM\SOFTWARE\...\Policies\System\LegalNoticeText.
+For uniform Windows 11 24H2+ fleets that want it disabled (with a LAPS-managed custom admin replacement), see Option B under Local administrator account options.3.1.9, 3.1.7, 3.13.15 (Privacy and security notices; privileged functions via UAC; session authenticity via SMB/NTLM hardening)Local Registry: HKLM\SOFTWARE\...\Policies\System\LegalNoticeText.

-Removable MediaWin - Custom - ES - Device Control / Removable Media (manually created — keyed to approved hardware IDs unique to each tenant)Verify the policy denies all write access while allowing approved hardware IDs.3.8.1, 3.8.7 (Control removable media)MDE Advanced Hunting KQL (RemovableStoragePolicyTriggered).
+Removable MediaWin - Custom - ES - Device Control / Removable Media (manually created: keyed to approved hardware IDs unique to each tenant)Verify the policy denies all write access while allowing approved hardware IDs.3.8.1, 3.8.7 (Control removable media)MDE Advanced Hunting KQL (RemovableStoragePolicyTriggered).

 Login and Lock ScreenWin - OIB - SC - Device Security - U - Power and Device Lock - v3.6